kapoolay/Masters-in-Data-Analytics/Database Management/README.md

-📊 Data Management — WGU D597 Class Projects
+📊 Data Management Projects

-This repository showcases projects completed for the WGU D597: Data Management course.
+This repository showcases projects completed for the Data Management course.
 The class focuses on building practical skills in both relational and non-relational databases, preparing for real-world data architecture and querying needs.

 The projects in this repo demonstrate my ability to design, implement, and optimize data solutions for different business scenarios.
 🧩 Course Topics Covered